Question

 Innovation

-Best when emphasizing creative problem-solving and breakthrough thinking that resulted in novel approaches or solutions
+Excellent for emphasizing creative problem-solving and breakthrough thinking, particularly effective when describing novel approaches or cutting-edge solutions.

 Technical